stephipie/python-exercises-01/README.md

 ## Step 4
 - create a feature branch for every task and start coding, after you solved your exercise you can merge the feature branch with the main branch

-    * 'git checkout -b feature/python-basics' you create a new brach and change into the branch with one command
+- create a new branch and change into the branch with one command

+    * 'git checkout -b feature/python-basics' you

 -create a new file

     * 'touch python-basic.py'

 ### Task 1
 Write following code with python: